Converse (brand): August/September 2026 ad campaign controversy

+A second ad for a collaborative product developed with the Danish brand Palmes depicted a man on a ladder holding a pair of shoes hanging from a tree branch.
+It promoted the Jack Purcell PDM sneaker released in September 2026, and was posted to Converse's Malaysia Instagram account.
+One Threads account, juxtaposing the images side by side, claimed that they evoked the Billie Holiday song "Strange Fruit".

 Legal issues

 Starting in July 2008, Converse sent around 180 cease-and-desist letters to over 30 companies that they claimed were violating the Chuck Taylor All-Stars trademark and selling so-called look-alike sneakers.
 In October 2014, Converse filed a lawsuit against 30 companies for allegedly infringing on its generic sneaker style's bumper toe, striped midsole, and toe cap.
 The brand argued that companies were violating an alleged common-law trademark by importing sneakers with similar elements.
 Several companies settled with Converse and they were dropped from the list.

 In November 2015, Charles Bullock, chief administrative judge at the International Trade Commission, preliminarily ruled that several brands Converse filed against were violating Converse's outsole design trademarks, i.e. the pattern on the bottom of the sole of the shoe.
 The soles of the shoes are designed to allow players to jump or move in all directions.
 The diamond pattern makes this possible.
 Judge Bullock further ruled that while Skechers "Twinkle Toes" brands did share similarities to Converse, "Twinkle Toes" were different enough and marketed in a way for it not to be mistaken for Chuck Taylor All-Stars.
 Judge Bullock also ruled that most of the shoes sold by Highline United under the Ash brand did not infringe and that Converse did not have a valid common law mark for its midsole.

 On June 23, 2016, the anniversary of the death of Chuck Taylor, the International Trade Commission ruled that Converse's alleged trade dress for the midsole design of a combined toe cap, toe bumper, and stripe was not entitled to trademark protection under the common law and found invalid Converse's federal trademark registration.
 The case was appealed to the U.S. Court of Appeals for the Federal Circuit, which ruled that the ITC had used the wrong test and remanded the case.
 On remand, the ITC ruled that Converse's trade dress was protectable but not infringed.